Disneyworld and Disneyland fans dream of returning to big theme parks, but what future will they have in a world that has gone through a pandemic?

 The discipline imposed by governments is frightening because it could lead to authoritarian drifts, but in times of pandemic self-discipline certainly does not keep people calm.

 Among the guidelines suggested for the future of theme parks there is a series of measures that can partially change the appearance of the parks.
-The incentive for mobile check-ins, redesigned cleaning services, sneezing screens at the reception and others.
+The incentive of mobile check-ins, redesigned cleaning services, sneezing screens at the reception and others.

-Adjustments that, in the current framework, will probably be implemented in months: places of great aggregation such as these will, in the event, be the last to reopen.
+Adjustments that, in the current framework, will probably be implemented in months: places of great aggregation such as these will, in case, be the last to reopen.
 In California, the authorities are even more explicit: one of the requirements for reopening (in a phase 4, the last among those foreseen) is that effective therapies have been developed against the coronavirus, which means this phase.

 How things will change